Windows OS Hub

 Your computer could not be joined to the domain.
 You have exceeded the maximum number of computer accounts you are allowed to create in this domain.

-You can change this restriction on the whole domain level by increasing the value in the ms-DS-MachineAccountQuota attribute.
-Or (which is more reasonable and secure) by delegating the right to join computers to a certain OU in the domain to the specific group of users (helpdesk).
-To do it, delegate the privilege to create objects with the type Computer objects.
+You can change this restriction on the domain-wide level by increasing the value of the ms-DS-MachineAccountQuota attribute.
+Or (which is more correct and secure) by delegating the permissions to join computers to a certain OU to a specific user group (helpdesk).
+To do this, delegate the permissions to create objects of Computer objects type.
 In the Delegation of Control Wizard, select Create selected objects in this folder.

 delegate permission to join computer to the ad domain for the user